Compost Giveaways & Resources

 Guide & Supplies

-Learn how to make your own compost by reading our helpful guide.
-A compost bin can be made from materials found around the house or by purchasing materials from a local supplier.
+Read our helpful guide to learn how to make your own compost.
+A compost bin can be made from materials found around the house or purchased from a local supplier.

 Compost bins and piles are high in nutrients that can cause bacteria to grow in our stormwater system.
-Be sure to protect compost piles and bins from runoff with berms or other preventive measures to stop contaminated water from reaching the storm drain system and local waterways.
+To prevent contaminated water from reaching the storm drain system and local waterways, protect compost piles and bins from runoff with berms or other preventive measures.

 Composting with Worms Videos

-Composting with worms is one of several ways to compost your food scraps at home and can be an ideal method for those with limited space.
-Learn more about setting up your own worm bin and maintaining it with the following videos.
+Composting with worms is one of several ways to compost food scraps at home and can be ideal for those with limited space.
+The following videos will help you learn more about setting up and maintaining your own worm bin.

 Composting Activities for Kids

-Composting is a great place to start to engage little ones in learning more about the soil beneath our feet, how plants and the food we eat grows and how to prevent waste with proper sorting knowledge.
+Composting is a great place to start engaging little ones in learning more about the soil beneath our feet, how plants and the food we eat grow and how to prevent waste with proper sorting knowledge.
 Here are some fun activities for young environmental stewards!

-- What Goes Where - Learn what goes into the compost, recycling or landfill bins by carefully cutting along the dotted outline of each of the cutouts.
+- What Goes Where - Learn what goes into the compost, recycling or landfill bins by carefully cutting along the dotted outline of each cutout.

 - Wormy Ways Maze - Help the worm friend make their way to their compost bin home with this maze!